 Eastern’s courses are numbered sequentially from 100 through 799 with divisions designated for each academic level.
 Use this reference when selecting courses.

-- 300–399 primarily for juniors and seniors; may be used for graduate level credit only with the permission of the vice provost for Graduate Education and Research
+300–399 primarily for juniors and seniors; may be used for graduate level credit only with the permission of the appropriate Vice Provost or designee

-- 500–599 graduate level; senior undergraduates may enroll only with permission of both the department chair and vice provost for Graduate Education and Research
+500–599 graduate level; senior undergraduates may enroll only with permission of both the department chair and appropriate Vice Provost or designee

 How to read a course description.

 Subject/Course Prefix Code: these letters indicate the subject area of the course.

 Course Title: The official title of the course is listed beside the prefix and number.
 The course title may appear differently in other publications.

 Credits: the numbers or words between parentheses indicate the credit awarded upon successful completion of the course.

 Cross-listed: some courses may be listed between disciplines.

 Note: details special instructions such as grade mode.